open-spaced-repetition/fsrs-vs-sm17/.github/ISSUE_TEMPLATE/data_share.md

 **Data file**

 You can find `SM16-v-SM17.csv` in `sm18/systems/{collection_name}/stats` folder.
 The private content is stored in column `Title`.
 I recommend removing it before uploading to GitHub and sharing.
+Don't forget to make a copy before you delete it.
 Then you can drag and drop the file here.